-When too much bilirubin builds up in the body, jaundice may result.
+Jaundice can occur when too much bilirubin builds up in the body.

 Jaundice can occur if:

-Jaundice is often a sign of a problem with the liver, gallbladder, or pancreas.
-Infections, use of certain drugs, cancer, blood disorders, gallstones, birth defects and a number of other medical conditions can lead to jaundice.
+- Blood disorders, gallstones, birth defects and a number of other medical conditions can lead to jaundice.
 For more information on the causes of jaundice see: Jaundice causes

 Jaundice may appear suddenly or develop slowly over time.
 Symptoms of jaundice commonly include:

 Note: If the whites of your eyes are not yellow, you may not have jaundice.
-Your skin can turn a yellow-to-orange color if you eat too much beta carotene, the orange pigment in carrots.
+Your skin can turn a yellow-to-orange color if you eat a lot of beta carotene, the orange pigment in carrots.

 Other symptoms depend on the disorder causing the jaundice:

 The health care provider will perform a physical exam.
-This may reveal liver swelling.
+This may show liver swelling.

 A bilirubin blood test will be done.
-Other tests vary, but may include:
+Other tests may include:

 Treatment depends on the cause of the jaundice.

-Contact your health care provider if you develop symptoms of jaundice.
+Contact your provider if you develop symptoms of jaundice.